vdbrink/vdbrink.github.io/_posts/2026-03-15-zigbee-diy-chair-occupancy-sensor.md

     <img src="/zigbee/images_chair/pillow_with_sensor.jpg" alt="Zigbee chair occupancy sensor" height="150px" style="margin-left:15px;float:right"/>
 </a>

-With a car-seat-pressure sensor and a Zigbee or WiFi contact sensor, you can create your own chair occupancy sensor.
+With a car-seat-pressure sensor and a Zigbee or WiFi contact sensor, you can create your own cheap chair occupancy sensor.

 With this solution you can detect if:
 * Someone sits on a chair
-* A pet is laying on his pillow
+* Your pet is laying on his pillow
 * Someone stands on a mat

 <br>